Banksy: 2025–present

+Banksy statue in Waterloo Place in London 2026.

-In February 2025, it was announced that Banksy, or a representee of the artist, is to appear at a tribunal at the U.K's Intellectual Property Office.
+In February 2025, it was announced that Banksy, or a representative, is to appear at a tribunal at the UK's Intellectual Property Office.
 The tribunal will be one of the few times that the secretive artist’s legal team – or those representing the artist – will speak in public.

-In May 2025, he revealed his latest artwork located in the streets of Marseille, France.
-The mural depicts a lighthouse.
-In the early hours of September 8, 2025, passers-by noticed a Banksy mural on the Royal Courts of Justice in London.
+In May 2025, he revealed a new artwork depicting a lighthouse, located in the streets of Marseille.

+In the early hours of 8 September 2025, passers-by noticed a Banksy mural on the Royal Courts of Justice in London.
 It depicted a protester being beaten with a gavel by a judge.
 The work became controversial due to its location on a prominent judicial landmark, which some media commentators said was connected to the recent arrests and prosecutions in the UK of protestors of various causes.
 The artwork was covered up on the same day in the afternoon with a large metal sheet and fencing.
 Workmen were pictured at the mural a day later.
-On September 10, the mural was removed from the building, but it had left a shadow of the mural and was still partly visible, but heavily faded.
+On 10 September, the mural was removed from the building, but it had left a shadow of the mural and was still partly visible, but heavily faded.

+On 21 December 2025, Banksy revealed a new mural on a wall in Bayswater, central London of two small children dressed in winter clothing and lying on their backs and pointing towards the sky; Banksy acknowledged the work in an Instagram post.
+A similar image appeared on 19 December, near the Centre Point tower in central London but Banksy has not claimed this work.

+On 29 April 2026, Banksy installed a statue, Blind Patriotism, in Waterloo Place in London.
+The statue depicts a man holding a flag as he walks off the plinth he is standing on.